princebansal7/DSA-Sheets-Code/README.md

       //                 function is a recursive call.
       //
       // So, because of this Execution is faster because caller doesn't have to save the state as nothing
-      // is going to get implemented after recusion call.
+      // is going to get implemented after reclusion call.
-      // So, modern compiler does a little optimisation here:
+      // So, modern compiler does a little optimization here:
       //  void printNto1(int n)
       //  {
       //     .....